They Are On Their Way Home

 After a decade

-After more than a decade of deployments in two theaters of operation, troops coming home from war might be considered old news.
+After more than a decade and a half of deployments in two theaters of operation, troops coming home from war might be considered old news.
 Perish the thought!
 Troops coming home should be front page news (above the fold!) whenever it happens.
 These are the folks who have put themselves in harm's way for people they do not even know and will probably never meet.
 And many of them didn't make it back.
 Many of them made it back, but will never be the same - neither will their loved ones.

 For most of us, these wars have been items on the evening news or the occasional article in the newspaper.
 Maybe your civic group sent Christmas packages for a year or two.
 Maybe your church has held a tribute service around the Fourth of July during these years of war.
 Maybe you have sent e-mail cards to wounded soldiers or baked cookies for a deployment ceremony at the military base near where you live.
 But these folks you are going to see in the airport and at the movies - actually went and served.
 We can not say "Thank You" enough.